QuestionBlock64/MiSideMultiplayerServer/README.md

 Once the server is running, connecting players must configure their game mod to connect to the host.
 As noted in the server console upon startup, clients should set their `Networking.ServerHost` configuration to the host machine's LAN IP address or designated VPN/forwarding IP (such as Hamachi).

+## Detailed Host & Client Instructions

+**Step 1: Make the relay server listen on all network interfaces**

+* Open the folder where the relay server executable is located.
+* Find the file named settings.json and open it with Notepad (or any text editor).
+* Look for the "Server" section.
+You should see a line like: "Address": "127.0.0.1".
+Change it to "127.0.0.1" to "0.0.0.0" so it reads: "Address": "0.0.0.0".
+*Save the file and restart the relay server.

+**Now the relay server can accept connections from other computers, not just from the same PC.**

+---

+**Step 2: Open TCP port 7777 in Windows Firewall*

+Choose one of the following methods.

+**Method A – Command line (fastest)**

+* Press the Windows key, type powershell, right‑click Windows PowerShell and select Run as administrator.
+* Copy and paste this command, then press Enter:
+*
+New-NetFirewallRule -DisplayName "MiSide Relay" -Direction Inbound -Protocol TCP -LocalPort 7777 -Action Allow

+* You should see a confirmation message.
+Close PowerShell.

+**Method B – GUI (if you prefer clicking)**

+* Press the Windows key, type Windows Defender Firewall, and open it.
+* Click Advanced settings on the left side.
+* Click Inbound Rules on the left.
+* Click New Rule… on the right.
+* Choose Port → Next.
+* Select TCP and enter 7777 in the Specific local ports field → Next.
+* Select Allow the connection → Next.
+* Make sure Domain, Private, and Public are all checked → Next.
+* Give it a name, e.g., MiSide Relay → Finish.

+---

+**Step 3: Make sure the relay server is actually running**

+* You should see the relay server console window open with the text:

+  Listening on 0.0.0.0:7777 (TCP)

+* If you don’t see that, double‑click the relay server executable to start it.

+---

+**Step 4: Find your local IP address**

+* Press Windows key + R, type cmd and press Enter.
+* In the black window, type ipconfig and press Enter.
+* Look for the section with your active network adapter (Wi‑Fi or Ethernet).
+You’ll see something like:
+* IPv4 Address . . . . . . . . . . . : 192.168.x.xx

+ That number (192.168.x.xx in this example) is what other players need to put into their Server Host config.

+---

+**Step 5: Configure the other player's mod**

+**On the other player's PC, they must edit their mod config:**

+* Open the file BepInEx/config/MS_Multiplayer.cfg with Notepad.
+* Under [Networking], change the Server Host line to your IPv4 address from Step 4: Server Host = 192.168.x.xx (Replace 192.168.x.xx with your actual IP.).
+Make sure Server Port is 7777.
+*Save the file and launch the game.

 ## Technical Details

 * **Architecture**: The server utilizes a thread-safe `ConcurrentDictionary` to manage connected clients, assigning each connection a unique incremental ID.